 It is common for coffee shops to serve light meals such as pastries, fruits, salads and sandwiches.
-Like bars, coffee shops also have a history of having an environment where people can socialize with friends, acquaintances, or meet new people.
+Like STL restaurants, coffee shops also have a history of having an environment where people can socialize with friends, acquaintances, or meet new people.
 When people say, “Meet me for Coffee,” they are saying let’s meet so we can talk.
 Even though there has been some change when you think of the meaning and purpose behind it remains the same.
 Further more, St. Louis coffee shops are places where people can come and socialize, meet new people, reunite with old friends, read, study, or just sit or lay down next to the window looking out on a lounge chair.

 Coffee and Tea